US response to Iran protests expected to include new sanctions on those directly involved in crackdown - KESQ

 By Kaitlan Collins, CNN

-The US is expected to issue new sanctions this week against law enforcement officials and those who are directly involved in the crackdown on protesters in Iran, a source familiar with the planned action told CNN.
+The US is expected to issue new sanctions this week against law enforcement officials and those directly involved in the crackdown on protests in Iran, a source familiar with the planned movement told CNN.

-President Joe Biden, who moved quickly to voice support for the demonstrators, issued an intentionally vague statement Monday promising further costs “on perpetrators of violence against peaceful protestors,” but a source told CNN that will be in the form of additional sanctions with more action likely to follow.
+President Joe Biden, who has moved quickly to throw his support behind the demonstrators, issued an intentionally vague statement Monday promising further costs “on perpetrators of violence against peaceful protestors.”
+A source told CNN those costs are expected to be in the form of additional sanctions this week, with more action to potentially follow.

+The massive protests sweeping Iran were sparked by the death of Mahsa Amini, a 22-year-old Kurdish Iranian woman detained by morality police on September 13 after being accused of violating the country’s conservative dress code.
+In his speech to the United Nations General Assembly last month, Biden alluded to the protests over her death and said the US stood with the “brave women of Iran who right now are demonstrating to secure their basic rights.”

+Days later, the US announced sanctions on Iran’s morality police “for abuse and violence against Iranian women and the violation of the rights of peaceful Iranian protestors.”

-The effort to move quickly to respond to the protests sweeping Iran comes after some acknowledged that US officials were too hesitant to react when protests erupted in Iran in 2009.
-Jake Sullivan, Biden’s national security adviser who served in the Obama administration, told NBC this week that officials were concerned at the time that it would be counterproductive if the US was more vocal.
+The effort to move quickly to respond to the protests sweeping Iran comes after some top officials in the Biden administration acknowledged that the US was too slow to respond when protests erupted in Iran in 2009.
+Jake Sullivan, Biden’s national security adviser who served in the Obama administration, told NBC recently that officials were concerned about undermining the protesters instead of aiding them.

 “What we learned in the aftermath of that is that you can overthink these things, that the most important thing for the United States to do is to be firm and clear and principled in response to citizens of any country demanding their rights and dignity,” Sullivan said.